 - You can also use a stand mixer instead of a hand mixer.

-- Make sure the melted chocolate has cooled down before adding it to the creamed butter mixture.
+- Make sure the melted chocolate has cooled before adding it to the creamed butter mixture.

-Always use dark chocolate for this recipe.
-If you only have milk chocolate available, you should use less sugar (only about ½ cup).
+- Milk chocolate.
+I use dark chocolate for this torta Caprese recipe, but if you only have milk chocolate available, you can use that as well — make sure you use less sugar (only about ½ cup).

-I always pair caprese cake with an espresso – be it for a snack or dessert.
+I always enjoy my flourless Italian chocolate cake with an espresso – be it for a snack or dessert.

 Some of my friends serve it with whipped cream on top.

-But for me, when it gets warm here in Stockholm, I heat-up a slice of this flourless chocolate cake for a few seconds and then top it with a scoop of vanilla ice cream.
+But for me, when it gets warm here in Stockholm, I heat a slice of the cake for a few seconds and then top it with a scoop of vanilla ice cream.
 Yum!

 Ingredients